ossf/osv-schema/docs/schema.md

   interested in analyzing the exact commit range would do better to use the `GIT`-typed `affected[].ranges` entries (described above).
 - `PACKAGE`: A home web page for the package.
+- `EVIDENCE`: A demonstration of the validity of a vulnerability claim, e.g.
+	`app.any.run` replaying the exploitation of the vulnerability.
 - `WEB`: A web page of some unspecified kind.

 ## credits fields